Christina Milian Flaunts Baby Bump In Skintight Outfit & Thigh-High Boots

 Aside from singing, she also acts.
 Christina appeared in Love Don’t Cost a Thing with her ex-boyfriend, Nick Cannon, and most recently, Falling Inn Love with Adam Demos, which debuted on Netflix.

-For those wanting to stay up to date with Christina, should follow her Instagram account.
+For those wanting to stay up to date with Christina, they should follow her Instagram account.